peychart/WiFiPowerStrip/README.md

 Software:
 ---------

-C++ source, HTML, Javascript & JSON format.
+C++ source, HTML, Javascript & JSON communication with the web interface.

+* Full MQTT: set, state and schema allowing auto-detection in home-assistant,
 * Allows to control up to 6 switches per ESP8266 module,
-* Also allows controlling multiple outputs with a single defined input,
+* Also allows controlling multiple outputs with a single defined input (for power strips),
 * Can control up to 12 switches with an additional slave module connected via the serial port,
 * allows timers on each output,
-* temporary cancellation of each timer by holding a few (cf setting.h) seconds its switch,
+* possibility of disabling the output timer by holding its corresponding switch for a few seconds (or when ordering its ignition when only one switch is available - ex. tuya power strip),
-* return status via MQTT protocol
-* 3 configurable SSID,
+* several configurables SSID,
-* configurable reversibility on each output,
+* configurable reversibility on each output (allowing different interface cards),
-* dedug trace available by telnet console,
-* web interface configuration,
+* web interface configuration, status and set,
-* available storage of the status of the outputs on reboot,
+* available storage of the output states on reboot,
-* firmware update via WiFi, without loss of setting,
+* firmware update via WiFi (OTA), without loss of setting,
-* can control contact sensors (via the definition of virtual outputs).
+* can control contact sensors (via the definition of virtual outputs),
-* accepts HTML commands from the home automation software: switching on / off outputs, get status, current timers edition, ...
+* the html interface can be delocalized to a dedicated server,
+* dedug trace available by telnet console (only in the C beta-version),
+* each object (wifi manager, pins manager, mqtt or ntp manager) is reusable for other projects...

 Http requests available:
 <table>